thebearwithabite/the-papers-that-dream/README.md

 Issues and discussions welcome.
 This is as much about community interpretation as individual storytelling.

+## Contact

+- Check oit my sries, "This Isn't Real" published on [Substack](rtmax-substack.com)
+- Discussions welcome in GitHub Issues
+- For other inquiries: thebearwithabitegmail.com

 ---

 **Not affiliated with any research institution.
 Just someone who believes the stories we tell about technology shape the technology itself.**

+---

+*"What if the papers that built AI were actually psychological horror stories waiting to be told?"*